PBRT/reactogo/README.md

   * Data : Handle by Redux in a global IMMUTABLE state of the app.
 Check the model section underneath.
   * Firebase facebook login
   * React Modals
+  * React Hot Loader: Update your react components without reload the page and keeping the main state!

 ## UI Customisation